manuyaji/WebLibrariesPractice/Bootstrap-AngularJS-Practice/README.md

+# BASED ON
+This project is mainly based on this <a href="https://www.youtube.com/watch?v=LXfVHrdqj7I">video</a>.

 # THINGS DONE
 The commands run are:
 1. npm install bootstrap@3
 1. npm install angular
 1. npm install http-server
+1. npm install angular-route

 To run the server,
 ``` bash start-server.sh ```